-VA Benefit Recipients - If you are eligible for Chapter 33 - Post 9/11 or Chapter 31 - Voc-Rehab VA education benefits you can deduct, from your tuition and fees due, the eligible amount of aid the school will be receiving on your behalf.
+VA Benefit Recipients - If you are eligible for VA education benefits you must complete all required paperwork through the VA.
+(The VA's processing time can take up to 10 weeks.)
+Once you have determined your eligible education benefit you can deduct that amount of aid the school will be receiving on your behalf.
 The amount left that the school will not directly receive from the VA is your balance which is due three weeks before the first class day of the semester.
-To help you determine how much you will need to pay, click on Payment Due Worksheet.
 Students will continue to see a balance due on their account until their VA Benefits have been applied to their account and the student's portion has been paid.
+For more information visit www.nhti.edu/registrar/veterans.html.